 Which Method is Best to Pay Off Debt the Fastest?

-Studies show the debt avalanche is the best way to kill debt quickly.
+Studies show that the debt avalanche is the best way to kill debt quickly.
 The avalanche puts every spare dollar you can towards the highest interest rate debt while only making minimum payments on the rest.

 The idea is that you eliminate the risk of interest keeping you from achieving debt freedom.

-If you choose this method, you can increase your efforts with a higher-paying job or second job and devote the extra earnings towards the debt.
+If you choose this method, you can increase your efforts with a higher-paying job or a second job and devote the extra earnings towards the debt.

 Regardless of whether you choose the debt avalanche or snowball, pick a plan that works for you and actively repay what you owe.